broadinstitute/gatk/scripts/mutect2_wdl/unsupported/README.md

 }
 ```

 Note that the docker image path is not used when the validations are run locally.
+When running locally, a valid docker path must still be given or else cromwell will fail.
+When running locally, fill in gatk4_jar with some dummy value such as "OVERRIDDEN".

 ## Running in Cromwell
 * Run hapmap_sensitivity_all_plexes.wdl with the parameters in sensitivity.json